Parliamentary Budget Office

 The PBO has competitive remuneration arrangements in place that ensure it can attract and retain appropriately qualified and skilled staff who are in high demand from other Commonwealth agencies.

 The PBO’s physical location is also a plus.
 As the PBO is located within Australia’s Parliament House, staff have access to a wide variety of amenities including cafes, on-site childcare, recreational gym facilities, a post office and bank, free and secure car parking, the Parliamentary Library, and peaceful courtyards and gardens to be enjoyed.

 Thank you for considering a position with the Parliamentary Budget Office.
 You should begin by downloading the relevant information pack for the position you wish to apply for.
 The pack includes further detail on how to apply, the job description and the selection documentation.
 If you require specific information or clarification about the job, please speak with the contact officer.

 Selection criteria are based on the PBO's Non-SES Capability Framework.

 Your application must include:

-- the completed PBO Job application cover sheet;
+- the completed PBO job application cover sheet;

-- your current Curriculum Vitae (CV); and
+- your current resume, and

 - your statement of claims against each of the listed selection criteria

-Applications for the 2015 Graduate Program open on 1 October 2014 and close on 31 October 2014.
 Further information about the program is available from our Graduate page.